 - If you want to use a system in person, we have desktop systems, Instructional Labs Systems, in Hill 120, Hill 248 and Hill 252 .

-- A few courses have access to a server that uses Ubuntu Linux, ilabx.cs.rutgers.edu, if they need to use applications that are available for Ubuntu but not Centos.
+- We also have four servers that uses Ubuntu Linux, ilabU.cs.rutgers.edu, for users who need to use applications that are available for Ubuntu but not Centos.

-The large servers have 8 Nvidia 1080Ti GPUs each, although during the academic year, each user is typically limited to 2 GPUs.
+The large servers known as iLab.cs have 8 Nvidia 1080Ti GPUs each, although during the academic year, each user is typically limited to 2 GPUs.
 There is also an instructional Hadoop cluster associated with the iLab.
 You can access it for command-line use as data4.cs.rutgers.edu, data5.cs.rutgers.edu, or data6,cs.rutgers.edu.
-However you may find it most convenient to access with Jupyterhub, a web programmng interface for Python and Scala.
+However you may find it most convenient to access with Jupyterhub, a web programming interface for Python and Scala.